Guhndahb/fort_calc/README.md

 6. Plot and reporting

 - Flexible layer flags let you render data, predictions, cost curves, and min markers, in OLS and WLS variants.
+- One or more plots can be generated with customizable configurations.
-- Multiple plot presets are rendered with stable, descriptive filenames.
+- Plot filenames are generated with stable, descriptive names based on their configurations.
 - A manifest JSON is written with parameters, counts, and artifacts.
 - A human-readable text report is printed with data heads/tails, results, summary, and a compact model-comparison table with ranked FORTs.